you are being redirected

 romania

-The law also recognises the concept of “preferential shares” in joint-stock companies (acțiuni preferențiale cu dividend prioritar fără drept de vot) allowing their holders preferential rights for the distribution of dividends, but only a right to attend (and not vote) in general assemblies.
+The law also recognises the concept of "preferential shares" in joint-stock companies (acțiuni preferențiale cu dividend prioritar fără drept de vot) granting their holders preferential rights for the distribution of dividends, but only a right to attend (and not vote) in general meetings.
 Such shares are used to a lesser extent in practice, given the absence of efficient controlling rights for their holders.

 Such "preferential shares" are subject to the following characteristics: (i) preferential right to obtain dividends, before any other payments out of the distributable profits; (ii) for up to a quarter of the share capital; (iii) not in favour of company directors; (iv) automatically turn into ordinary shares in case of delays in distributing the dividends.